 There are a number of regulations when it comes to ironing.
 Separate heat and steam settings are required for each garment and material.

-We’ll show you how to iron polyester curtains, dresses, shirts, and pants with ease.
-When ironing polyester, keep in mind our top recommendations and unbreakable laws.
+I’ll show you how to iron polyester curtains, dresses, shirts, and pants with ease.
+When ironing polyester, keep in mind your top recommendations and unbreakable laws.
 You’ll never damage another polyester clothing again if you follow this comprehensive instruction.

 This post may contain affiliate links.
 Full disclosure here.

 Polyester is a petroleum-based synthetic substance that is man-made.
 Ethylene, a hydrocarbon, is used to make the majority of polyester fibers.
 Polyester is made by combining ethylene glycol with an acid.
 All of this may seem complex, but a polyester is a form of plastic.